phytooracle/automation/README.md

 ## Running the pipeline
 The script ```distributed_pipeline_wrapper.py``` is used to run the pipeline.
 This script downloads and extracts bundled test data, runs containers, and bundles output data.

-### Running on Cloud server
+### Running on local computers/servers
-On your Cloud VM, run the following command:
+On your computer/server, run the following command:
 ```
 ./distributed_pipeline_wrapper.py -d 2020-02-14 -y yaml_files/example_machinelearning_workflow.yaml
 ```

-### Running on HPC cluster | interactive job submission
+### Running on HPC clusters
 #### Interactive node
 The pipeline can use a data transfer node to download data, which speeds up processing.
 You must first launch an interactive node using the following command on UA HPC Puma:
 ```